-In March 1996, countries in the Western Hemisphere concluded negotiation of the Inter-American Convention Against Corruption.
-This Convention, a direct result of the Summit of the Americas Plan of Action, requires that parties criminalize bribery throughout the region, and describes criminalization using language modeled on the FCPA.
-The Convention entered into force in March 1997.
-The United States signed the Convention on June 2, 1996, deposited its instrument of ratification with the OAS on September 29, 2000, and is now a Party to the Convention.
-Of its twenty-six signatories, the United States was the twentieth to deposit its instrument of ratification.
-Meanwhile, the Organization of American States is working on a set of model laws that ratifying countries can use to implement the Convention.
-In addition, the OAS Working Group on Probity and Public Ethics is considering mechanisms to monitor implementation of the Convention.
+In March 1996, countries in the Western Hemisphere concluded negotiation of the Inter-American Convention Against Corruption (Inter-American Convention).
+The Inter-American Convention, a direct result of the Summit of the Americas Plan of Action, requires that parties criminalize bribery throughout the region.
+The Inter-American Convention entered into force in March 1997.
+The United States signed the Inter-American Convention on June 2, 1996 and deposited its instrument of ratification with the Organization of American States (OAS) on September 29, 2000.
+Twenty-eight of the thirty-three parties to the Inter-American Convention, including the United States, participate in a Follow-up Mechanism conducted under the auspices of the OAS to monitor implementation of the Convention.
+The Inter-American Convention addresses a broad range of corrupt acts including domestic corruption and transnational bribery.
+Signatories agree to enact legislation making it a crime for individuals to offer bribes to public officials to solicit and accept bribes, and to implement various preventive measures.